syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/olap.md

 **Step 2:** Select **Installed > Visual C# > Web** and choose the required **.NET Framework** in the drop-down.

 **Step 3:** Select **ASP.NET Web Application (.NET Framework)** and change the application name, and then click **OK**.

-N> The Essential JS 2 supports 4.5+ .NET Framework in the ASP.NET MVC application. i.e. The minimum target framework is 4.5 for Syncfusion ASP.NET MVC (Essential JS 2).

 ![aspnetmvc5 project template](images/aspnetmvc5-template.png)